 Differences between USA and European Formula Industry:

 1) Farming Practices

 Lastly, farms used to produce ingredients for European formulas get major points for sustainability.
 This really doesn’t affect the nutrition the infant receives, but is worth mentioning since it is important to many families.
 Because many of the farms are biodynamic, they are also carbon-neutral, and you’ll see that phrase on some European formula’s packaging.
-Secondly, a few of the companies go out of their way to acquire palm oil from sustainable sources – which is unusual.
-None of the US companies do this.
+Secondly, a few of the companies go out of their way to acquire palm oil from sustainable sources – which is not the norm for US formulas

 2) Goat Milk Formula Is A Thing!

-The main brands are Holle (a German company) and Nanny Care (a British company).
+The main brands are Holle (a German company) and Nanny Care and Kendamil (British companies).
 If you want to get cracking learning more about goat milk formula, here is a video I made comparing goat milk protein vs cow milk protein in formula.
-And here is another video comparing Holle’s goat milk formula to Kabrita’s goat milk toddler formula, which is available here in the US.
+And here is an article comparing Holle vs Nanny Care vs Kabrita goat milk formulas.

 3) European Formula Comes in Stages (This is BIG)

 The EU handles formula totally differently than the FDA.
 In the US, the FDA regulates “Infant Formula” which is formula made for infants from birth – 12 months.
 The EU separates their formulas into 2 distinct stages:

 - European “Infant Formula” is made for babies from birth to the beginning of solid foods (between 4 – 6 months).
 This is labeled Stage 1.